microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/termstore-localizeddescription.md

 ---
 title: "localizedDescription resource type"
-description: "Describes the facet for localized description in the termStore"
+description: "Represents the localized description used to describe a term in the term store."
 author: mohitpcad
 localization_priority: Normal
 ms.prod: "Sharepoint"